Inflectra/spira-documentation/docs/SpiraTestPlanTeam_External_Bug_Tracking_Integration_Guide/Using SpiraTest with FogBugz.md

 Then hover the mouse over the user's name.
-The user ID will be displayed in the URL line as ixPerson=X where X is the numeric ID of the user.
+The user ID will be displayed in the URL line as ixPerson-X where X is the numeric ID of the user.

 Back in SpiraTeam, click \[Update\] once you've entered the appropriate user ID in the mapping box.
 You should now repeat for the other users